Functional equation for LC-functions with even or odd modulator: Introduction

 The paper is organized as follows.
-In \secref{s:LC_Fun_LC_For}, we revisit LC-functions and their LC-formula in greater detail.
-In \secref{s:Fun_Equ_LC_Fun_EOM}, we prove the main result, \fullref{Theorem}{t:Mai_The_v2}, and subsequently, in \secref{s:Spe_Val_LC_fun_FC_fun}, we use this result to establish two general formulas presented in \fullref{Theorem}{t:Spe_Val_LC_fun_FC_fun}: The first one concerns the values at positive even integers of LC-functions with an even modulator, and the second addresses the values at positive odd integers of LC-functions with an odd modulator.
-In \secref{s:Val_Ser_rep_LC_Fun_VM}, we demonstrate that the series representation given in \eqref{e:LC_Fun_Ser} for LC-functions is valid in the half-plane $\sigma>0$, provided that its modulator $p_f(t)$ vanishes at $0$.
+In Section~\ref{s:LC_Fun_LC_For}, we revisit LC-functions and their LC-formula in greater detail.
+In Section~\ref{s:Fun_Equ_LC_Fun_EOM}, we prove the main result, Theorem~\ref{t:Mai_The_v2}, and subsequently, in Section~\ref{s:Spe_Val_LC_fun_FC_fun}, we use this result to establish two general formulas presented in Theorem~\ref{t:Spe_Val_LC_fun_FC_fun}: The first one concerns the values at positive even integers of LC-functions with an even modulator, and the second addresses the values at positive odd integers of LC-functions with an odd modulator.
+In Section~\ref{s:Val_Ser_rep_LC_Fun_VM}, we demonstrate that the series representation given in \eqref{e:LC_Fun_Ser} for LC-functions is valid in the half-plane $\sigma>0$, provided that its modulator $p_f(t)$ vanishes at $0$.
 This bears a notable analogy to the series representation of Dirichlet L-functions with non-principal character, which are also defined within the half-plane $\sigma>0$ as the Gauss sum function \eqref{e:Gauss_Sum_Fun} vanishes at $0$ (i.e., $G(0,\chi)=\sum_{k=1}^{q}\chi(k)=0$).
-Finally, in \secref{s:App}, we present two illustrative examples to showcase the applicability of the tool established in \secref{s:Spe_Val_LC_fun_FC_fun}.
+Finally, in Section~\ref{s:App}, we present two illustrative examples to showcase the applicability of the tool established in Section~\ref{s:Spe_Val_LC_fun_FC_fun}.
 The first example provides an explicit formula for the values at positive even integers of the LC-function attached to the even modulator $ t\mapsto\cos(wt) $, and the second example provides an explicit formula for the values at positive odd integers of the LC-function attached to the odd modulator $t\mapsto\sinh(wt)$.
 Here, $w$ is a real parameter satisfying $\abs{w}<1$.
 Concurrently, we provide general closed-form formulas for the two integrals in terms of elementary functions:

 and

 Here, $p$ is a positive integer and $A_n(x)$ denotes the Eulerian polynomials.
 Furthermore, we derive a general closed-form formula, in terms of $\cos(\pi w)$, $\sin(\pi w)$, and the Eulerian numbers for the functions whose partial fraction expansion takes the form